 Get the recipe: Texas Caviar from Foolproof Living

 Grilled corn on the cob is a classic and it’s great with a bit of butter and salt and pepper.
 But if you want to take it up a notch, make a creamy and delectable aioli from cashews and olive oil, add plenty of sriracha for a serious kick, and drizzle some on top while the corn’s still hot.
-P.S.
-Make extra of the sauce, which is also terrific on sandwiches or drizzled over scrambled tofu or eggs.
+Plus, if you make extra of the sauce, it’s terrific on sandwiches or drizzled over scrambled tofu or eggs.

 Get a recipe: Grilled Corn with Sriracha Aioli from Minimalist Baker

 Succotash, a corn and lima bean classic of the South, is often made with added sugar and copious amounts of bacon.
 This smart version skips the sugar and keeps it vegetarian by using “faux” bacon — but don’t worry, it’s still plenty indulgent.